-- Adds all the Junctions, Arms, Lanes and other Network Items from the imported Network to the existing model's Network. - Junctions are renumbered to append to the existing Network's Junctions. - Zones are renumbered to append to the existing Network's Zones. - Pedestrian Zones are renumbered to append to the existing Network's Pedestrian Zones. - Arms and Lanes belong to each Junction and do not need renumbering. - Adds the Controllers and all the Controller items belonging to the Controllers to the existing Network. - Controllers are renumbered to append to the existing Network's Controller List. - Phases, Stages etc belong to each new Controller and therefore do not need renumbering. - Adds partial Network Control Plans from the imported Network to the existing Network.
-Each Network Control Plan previously in the existing Network will have a Stage Sequence set for Controllers which were present in the existing Network but Controllers from the imported Network will have Stage Sequences undefined.
-Similarly Network Control Plans created from the imported Network will cover only Controllers from the imported Network with Controllers for the existing Network being undefined in the imported Network Control Plans.
-These partial Network Control Plans will need to be combined to form a new set of Network Control Plans covering the whole Network.
-This can be carried out either automatically as part of the Zone
+- Adds all the Junctions, Arms, Lanes and other Network Items from the imported Network to the existing model's Network. - Junctions are renumbered to append to the existing Network's Junctions. - Zones are renumbered to append to the existing Network's Zones. - Pedestrian Zones are renumbered to append to the existing Network's Pedestrian Zones. - Arms and Lanes belong to each Junction and do not need renumbering. - Adds the Controllers and all the Controller items belonging to the Controllers to the existing Network. - Controllers from each imported model are added in a new Controller Set. - Controllers are renumbered to append to the existing Network's Controller List. - Phases, Stages etc belong to each new Controller and therefore do not need renumbering. - Creates merged Scenarios in the existing model based on matched Scenarios in the existing and imported models.
+Any non-matched Scenarios are deleted. - Creates merged Network Control Plans in the existing model based on the matched Scenarios.
+Any non-matched Network Control Plans are deleted. - Creates merged Traffic Flow Groups in the existing model.
+Any Traffic Flow Groups not used by new merged Scenarios are still imported but are prefixed as 'Imported:'